 It can be seen that the market excess return and SMB are always significant in any of the three portfolios.
 As summarized in the heat-map below, HML is significant around 50% of the time.
-RMW is significant ~65% of the time for the low size portfolio and high size portfolio, but is interpretative for the middle band size portfolio.
-CMA is a factor that have the least significance occurrence: significant for only 30% of the time. g
+RMW is significant around 65% of the time for the low-sized portfolio and high-sized portfolio, but is interpretative for the mid-sized portfolio.
+CMA is a factor that have the least significance occurrence: significant for only about 30% of the time. g